selfdriven-foundation/selfdriven-agency/docs/index.md

 But by helping them *be able to do*.

 Agency is not power over others.
-It is power **with oneself**, exercised in the world.
+It is power with oneself, exercised in the world.

-That is the work.
+*That is the work.*

 ---